Amulet-Team/Amulet-Core/docs_source/design/world.rst

 Once the world is loaded, the format loader is only used to load and translate new data from the disc.

-When saving, format loaders shouldn't make any assumptions about the previous format of the world since the Unified Format doesn't keep track of that data.
+When saving, format loaders shouldn't make any assumptions about the previous format of the world since the Amulet Format doesn't keep track of that data.
 Due to this, while saving various attributes should be check and either saved or ignored depending on what data is present.